Jump to navigation

-Ways to be involved in the Final Settings Rule Implmentation Process
+Learn more about Ways to be involved in the Final Settings Rule Implementation Process

-The Health First Colorado (Colorado's Medicaid Program) Provider Rate Review Advisory Committee was created to establish a process for the periodic review of provider rates under the Colorado Medical Assistance Act.
+The Health First Colorado Provider Rate Review Advisory Committee was created to establish a process for the periodic review of provider rates under the Colorado Medical Assistance Act.

-Learn more about Health First Colorado Provider Rate Review Advisory Committee
+Learn more about the Health First Colorado Provider Rate Review Advisory Committee

 We host quarterly meetings in partnership with the Department Public Health and Environment to discuss regulatory compliance issues with providers.

-Learn more about Home Care Information Exchange Meeting
+Learn more about the Home Care Information Exchange Meeting

-Learn more about The Medical Quality Improvement Committee (MQUIC)
+Learn more about the Integrated Quality Improvement Committee Meeting